People with a long-term health condition often meet a variety of clinicians and are likely to need care at various points in their life.

-The Living Well Toolkit aims to improve the quality of care for people living with long term cognitive impairment.
-The DHW Lab worked collaboratively with the Centre for Person Centred Research at AUT, to develop the toolkit using a mixed methods approach.
-Twenty five people living with cognitive impairment, their whanau and healthcare professionals participated in individual interviews and focus groups.
+The Living Well Toolkit aims to improve the quality of care for people living with a long term condition.
+The DHW Lab worked collaboratively with the Centre for Person Centred Research at AUT, to develop the toolkit using a participatory informed approach.
+Twenty five people; fourteen living with a long-term condition and their whanau and family, and eleven clinicians participated in individual interviews and focus groups.
+Their experiences helped to inform the development of the toolkit.

 The toolkit is approachable, subtle and appealing for patients and clinicians.
 It can be refreshed with spare pages.
 The hand-drawn Illustrations paired with highly legible typography help establish a down-to-earth, positive tone.
 The design avoids feeling ‘medical’ in its aesthetic, and without becoming patronising, helps to create a common ground for the clinicians and patient.